karel-brinda/svg42pdf/README.rst

 .. image:: https://badge.fury.io/py/svg42pdf.svg
     :target: https://badge.fury.io/py/svg42pdf

-Unlike other graphic formats, SVG is frequently hard to be converted to PDF.
-Various tools have been designed for this purpose, but most of them are either OS-specific, have OS-specific interface, create incorrent outputs, or they heavily depend libraries, which are difficult to install or which are provided only under very restricted licenses.
+Unlike other graphic formats, SVG is usually hard to convert to PDF.
+Existing tools often suffer from the following limitations:

+* Do not work on all operating systems
+* Version for different operating systems have different command-line interfaces
+* SVG is interpreted incorrectly
+* Dependencies are difficult to install
+* Have licencing issues

-SVG42PDF is a tool for SVG → PDF conversion using existing tools and libraries.
-The method of conversion can be either specified by user, or it can be selected automatically.
+SVG42PDF is a tool for converting SVG to PDF using existing tools and libraries.
+Method of conversion can be specified by user, or it can be selected automatically.

 Installation